 Sending an item to GoldPaid from Accrington

 The first step is online: a charity team messages GoldPaid on WhatsApp with photos and any questions, and only posts an item if it decides to.
-Mail from Accrington uses the BB postcode area, and Royal Mail Special Delivery Guaranteed is a tracked, insured service that reaches GB mainland addresses the next working day, so a parcel can be followed from collection to arrival.
+Mail from Accrington uses the BB postcode area, and Royal Mail Special Delivery Guaranteed is a tracked, signed-for service that reaches GB mainland addresses the next working day, so a parcel can be followed from collection to arrival.

 The prepaid label removes that trip entirely.
 GoldPaid emails the label, the shop prints it and books a collection or hands the parcel in at a post office, and the valuation is done remotely.
 Staff time stays on the shop floor.